AlessandroTesi8/CNN-melanome-detector/README.md

 ## Repository Contents

 - **main.py**: This is the main application file.
-You can use it to input an image of a skin lesion, and the CNN will provide a prediction regarding its malignancy.
+All the images in the folder 'quest' will be analysed, and the CNN will provide a prediction regarding its malignancy.

 - **cnn_train.py**: This script was used to train the neural network on a labeled dataset of skin lesion images.
 It contains the training process and model architecture.